MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-additional-r-packages-on-sql-server.md

 There are multiple sources for R packages, such as CRAN and Bioconductor.
 The official site for the R language (<https://www.r-project.org/>) lists many of these resources.
 Many packages are published to GitHub, where you can obtain the source code.
 Finally, you might have been given R packages that were developed by someone in your company, or you have a custom package you have written.

-Regardless of the source, before trying to install the package, ensure that you hae obtained the binary format for the Windows platform.
+Regardless of the source, before trying to install the package, ensure that you have obtained the binary format for the Windows platform.

 ### <a name="bkmk_zipPreparation"></a> Download the package as a zipped file